purefunctor/purescript-dissect/README.md

 out recursion in the transformation of some type `p c`{.verbatim} into `p j`{.verbatim}.
-This allows us to implement operations such as `map`{.verbatim} and `traverse`{.verbatim} in a stack-safe way as instead of relying on recursion primitives, we\'ve lifted recursion into a stack-based, iterative machine.
+This allows us to implement operations such as `map`{.verbatim} and `traverse`{.verbatim} in a stack-safe way as instead of relying on recursion primitives, as we\'ve successfully lifted recursion into a toolkit for implementing stack-based iterative machines.